 - Presentation of the Senior Project:

-- Choreographic and/or performance projects will be presented at the latest on the Friday, Saturday or Sunday before the last day of class in April.
+- Choreographic and/or performance projects will be presented at least a week before the last day of class in April.
 An earlier presentation in the semester is encouraged.
-The process paper will be completed one week after the presentation, or, in the case of projects presented on the Friday, Saturday or Sunday before the last day of class in April, the process paper must be completed by the end of Monday after the presentation.
-In addition majors will make an oral defense of their Distinction Project by the end of the last day of classes.
+The process paper will be submitted to the Distinction committee within 48 hours after the presentation.
+In addition, majors will make an oral defense of their Distinction Project during the last week of classes.
+The Distinction grade is due on the last day of class.

-- August 15: Rising seniors will have completed the IRB process and received certification.
+- August 20: Students needing IRB certification will have completed the process and received certification.
 Contact Lorna Hicks for more information.
 Lorna Hicks manages the Office of Human Subjects Protection, administers the Institutional Review Board for Non-Medical Research, reviews exempt research, and provides training for campus investigators.

 Graduation with Distinction Thesis: